Are Plastic Lobbyists Winning the Fight Against Plastic Bag Bans?

 States Ban Bag Bans

-The Politico article also explains how plastic lobbyists have been successful in blocking plastic bag bans in other states.
+The Politico article also explains how plastic lobbyists have been successful in blocking plastic bag bans in other states (see our Plastic Bag Ban Map link at top of page).
 A number of states have laws that prevent cities and towns from passing laws banning single-use plastic bags.
 These laws mandate that any action taken must be done at the state level.
 State-wide bag bans are not very likely to happen in such states.

 Do Your Part